mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 ### Executive Summary

 This application is a live interview assistant that provides real-time AI-powered response generation during actual interviews.
 It listens to interviewer questions through speech recognition, processes them through artificial intelligence, and streams back perfect responses that the interviewee can read verbatim.
-The system leverages a comprehensive knowledge base about the user's background and achievements to generate contextually appropriate, strategic responses that position the candidate optimally.
+The system leverages a **vectorized personal knowledge base**, queried via semantic search, to generate contextually appropriate, strategic responses that position the candidate optimally.

 ---